Last updated 20 September 2021

 When I was a guest on Stephen Campbell’s The Author Biz podcast to talk about audiobook marketing and promotion, I mentioned the ripple effect of BookBub ads for ebooks.
 As I demonstrate in this 3:03 video, Amazon has created technology called Whispersync that enables you to seamlessly go between the ebook and audiobook or even immerse yourself in both concurrently.
 Many avid listeners will acquire an Amazon Kindle ebook when it is free or heavily discounted in order to buy the Audible audiobook on Amazon at a lower price.
 In fact, the ripple effect is so high that the money made on the audiobook royalties following the promotion oftentimes pays the cost of the BookBub ad!

 Audiograms are short videos that consist of an audio file added to a picture, like the one shown below.
 The visible audio wave on the image(s) can be attention-getting on social media.
+Be aware of the video duration limits set each social media platform.

 In this article, narrator and publisher Steven Jay Cohen explains their use and a free audiogram generator named Headliner.
 I used the service Wavve.co to create the audiogram in this tweet.
 Wavve lets you create one 1-minute video per month for free; they offer a sliding scale of prices for additional videos.
 The site allows you to choose different shapes and colors for the wave form, and the support team was super responsive when I ran into an issue with the progress bar not lighting as expected.

 You could include your audiograms or other audio samples in your messages sent to your mailing list.
+This article, which is aimed at podcasters, discusses that audiograms seem better at building brand awareness on social media more than generating click-throughs to the product.

 You also could run a contest associated with a new release.
 This email from narrator Scott Brick gives a great example you could follow.